wenzel-lab/repository-template/README.md

-# Wenzel-Lab Repository Template
+# Wenzel-Lab Repository Template Open Source Love ❤️

 The Wenzel-Lab template for building **Python-based laboratory instrument software** and **open hardware documentation** repositories.

 This repository serves as:
-- 📋 **Template** - Copy this structure when starting new projects
+- **Template** - Copy this structure when starting new projects
-- 📖 **Reference** - Find guides and conventions used in Wenzel-Lab
+- **Reference** - Find guides and conventions used in Wenzel-Lab
-- 🎯 **Standard** - Ensure consistency across all Wenzel-Lab repositories
+- **Standard** - Ensure consistency across all Wenzel-Lab repositories

+For more resources on open-source hardware for bioimaging, see [LIBRE Hub](https://github.com/LIBREhub) and the [Wenzel Lab website](https://wenzel-lab.github.io/en/).

 ---

-## 🚀 Quick Start
+## Quick Start

 ### For New Projects